Stocks Fall as Oil Prices Spike up to $100 Per Barrel

 US Stock Movers

-The Magnificent Seven technology stocks are trading lower across the board, led by declines of more than -2% in Meta Platforms (META) and Tesla (TSLA).
+The Magnificent Seven technology stocks are trading mostly lower, led by declines of more than -2% in Tesla (TSLA), and more than -1% in Amazon.com (AMZN) and Meta Platforms (META).

-Oil stocks are seeing support today, led by gains of more than +1% in Devon Energy (DVN), Diamondback Energy (FANG), and Occidental Petroleum (OXY).
-Exxon (XOM) is up +0.6%, and Chevron (CVX) is up +0.3%.
+Oil stocks are trading mostly higher today on the oil-price surge to the $100 per barrel area, led by gains of more than +2% in Occidental Petroleum (OXY), Devon Energy (DVN), and Diamondback Energy (FANG).
+Exxon (XOM) is up +0.8%, and Chevron (CVX) is up +0.2%.

 Airline stocks tumbled again today as crude oil prices surge, boosting jet fuel prices and undercutting airline profits.
-United Airlines Holdings (UAL) is down more than -6%.
-American Airlines Group (AAL) and Alaska Air Group (ALK) are down more than -5%.
+United Airlines Holdings (UAL), American Airlines Group (AAL), and Alaska Air Group (ALK) are down more than -4%.

 Defense stocks are trading mostly lower today amid long liquidation pressure and speculation that the latest spike in oil prices may prompt President Trump to end the Iran war sooner rather than later.
-AeroVironment (AVAV) is down more than -3%, Huntington Ingalls Industries (HII) is down more than -2%, and General Dynamics (GD) is down more than -1%.
+AeroVironment (AVAV) is down more than -4%.
+Huntington Ingalls Industries (HII) and General Dynamics (GD) are down more than -1%.

 Hims & Hers Health (HIMS) is up more than +30% after Novo confirmed it will sell Wegovy and Ozempic on the Hims & Hers platform.